rick-r/marriage-figaro-norway/captions.md

 il tuo ceffo già t'accusa,
 vedo ben che vuoi mentir.

-    Say what you like.
     I can read it on your face.
     You're lying.

 FIGARO:
 Mente il ceffo, io già non mento.

     Think what you like.
     I'm not lying.